natelgrw/amax_models/data/README.md

-# AMAX-1 Tables of Molecular Desciptors
+# AMAX-1 Table of Molecular Desciptors

 Each compound–solvent combination in AMAX-1 is represented by two distinct sets of calculated descriptors.